 If you are decisive and good at making up your mind, then a good interior designer will need two weeks to accomplish this project.
 But this still leaves very little time for you to think about the many questions that you will be asked.

 What happens then?

 Well, it’s likely you end up ordering what is available from the retailer that the builder brings to you.
 There’s nothing wrong with the finishes – I’m sure he knows a good shop, but the choice is limited in only one place.

 What happens next?

 I’m sure you can already guess:

-You end up with a good bathroom, that looks similar to the one you wanted.
-But is it great?
+You end up with a good bathroom, that doesn’t look similar to the one you wanted.
+Annoying isn’t it?

 If you’re looking for affordable interior designers in London, please take a look at our packages or contact us directly.
 Not only do we offer free consultations, but we customise our services to your style, space and budget.